Stan Tscherenkow

 Pain Page · Executive transition

-The exec is leaving or about to.
+The executive is leaving or about to.
 The question now is which pattern broke.

 Short answer